aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

    ![Metrics showing resource under DDoS attack](../media/metrics-showing-resource-under-attack.png)

     >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

+## Review

+In this lab, you have completed:
++ Create a DDoS Protection plan
++ Enable DDoS Protection on a new virtual network
++ Configure DDoS telemetry
++ Configure DDoS diagnostic logs
++ Configure DDoS alerts
++ Test with simulation partners

 ## You have successfully completed the lab.